-In short, the Fujifilm GFX 50R is a superb landscape photography camera and one of the best Fuji cameras to date.
-You won’t find better image quality short of spending tens of thousands on a Phase One camera or something similar.
+In short, the Fujifilm’s GFX 50R is a superb landscape photography camera and one of the best Fuji cameras to date.
+You won’t find better image quality short of spending tens of thousands of dollars on a Phase One camera or something similar.

-Definitely the most affordable, high performing choice if you’re looking for a medium format landscape camera.
+Definitely, the most affordable, high performing choice if you’re looking for medium format cameras for landscape photography.